About Pipeline Online

 Steve Halabura is something of a legend in the Saskatchewan geological community.
 On Aug 17, 2021, BHP announced its $7.5 billion investment in the Jansen Lake Potash Mine, the largest dollar investment in Saskatchewan history, and the largest potash mine in the world.
 That mine was based in large part on Halabura’s initial geological work for the original staker of the potash rights, Anglo Potash.
 The K+S Bethune Potash Mine was also similarly based on his work.

-But if that isn’t enough, he’s also developing his own venture.
+In August, 2022, Halabura left Royal to focus exclusively on his own venture.
 He’s CEO of Buffalo Potash, a startup junior potash producer which will focus on selective solution potash mining in southeast Saskatchewan.

 Over the years Halabura’s also been involved with numerous oil plays, including the heavy oil play north of North Battleford currently being developed by Serafina Energy.